fasmide/remote-dmm/README.md

 You are very welcome to add support for more DMMs!
 Its simple, the modules only need to implement EventEmitter and `emit` values when ever they have a new reading, read on.

+Ive also thought about looking into sigrok's drivers and somehow make them work with this, not sure how to go about it though.

 ## Developing
 remote-dmm uses browserify to build a bundle.js file, install both browserify and watchify to have it rebuild the bundle as you go: